teradici/deploy/dev/domain-controller/README.md

 * Do not use passwords with the '%' symbol as it is currently not supported.
 * The current certificate that is deployed is expired so PCoIP clients must be configured for security_mode=0 (verification is not required) in order to connect.
 See here for instructions: http://www.teradici.com/web-help/TWAS_UG22_HTML5/08_AppA_Security.htm
 * Occasionally the Azure Application Gateway can fail with an 'internal error.'
 If this happens, you can quickly redeploy the application gateway to recover.
  1. In the Azure Portal select the resource group you created.
  1. Go to Deployments -> CreateAppGateway
  1. Click <b>Redeploy</b>.
 This will bring you to the custom deployment screen.
-  1. Click <b>use existing</b> and select the resource gorup you are using.
+ 1. Click <b>use existing</b> and select the resource group you are using.
  1. Leave all the other parameters the same.
  1. Accept the terms and conditions.
  1. Click <b>Purchase</b>.
  1. The Application gateway should deploy successfully.
 * Occasionally other failures can happen such as 'timeout' or 'can't start WinRM service.'
 Start a new deployment from scratch in a new resource group and attempt to re-deploy.
 * A common deployment failure is when the quota is reached for the subscription.
 In this case you have to either remove or deallocate virtual machines from the subscription, or request a core quota increase from Microsoft to alleviate the problem.